 The Bathing Posts, Brittany, 1893, The Hunterian, University of Glasgow (YMSM 409)

 By far the majority of extant works are reproduced in colour: archival photographs (dating from the 1870s through 1890s) are in monochrome.
 Picture frames are illustrated and described when possible.
 High resolution digital images of the paintings help to illustrate technique and details.
 In addition related prints and works on paper by Whistler and visual material by other artists are reproduced.
 Photographs of sitters and sites, and contemporary photographs from Whistler’s estate and other collections, illustrate the changes and inspiration for his paintings.

 This project builds on, and links to, the catalogue raisonné of Whistler's etchings and his correspondence.

-The catalogue benefits from much new research on the history of individual works, their dating and exhibition records, and will include quotations and analysis of reviews and contemporary responses to the works, and establish works in context, particularly in relation to the art market in Europe and America in the 19th century.
+Full documentation is provided: the catalogue is fully indexed, cross referenced, and searchable by word, name, institution, exhibition, and date.
+The catalogue benefits from much new research on the technique, conservation, and history of individual paintings, including exhibition reviews and contemporary responses to the works, which help to establish the context of works in relation to the art market in Europe and America in the 19th century.